 We need to install a database on our machine so that data generated by different sensors can be stored in the database.
 We need to install a database on our computer.
 Follow these simple steps to install it and learn how we can make a sample application that fits our automation project.
 Continue reading.

-SQL Server Configuration Manager allows us to configure server and client network protocols, and connectivity options.
+SQL Server Configuration Manager allows us to configure server and client network protocols and connectivity options.
 After the correct protocols are enabled, we do not need to change the server network connections.
 However, we can use SQL Server Configuration Manager if we need to reconfigure the server connections so SQL Server listens on a particular network protocol, port, or pipe.
 Continue reading for the settings.

 Display Data to TwinCAT HMI from SQL Server

 This section describes how to use connections directly for different purposes.
-We shall show how to delete a row, table, etc. This can be used in conjunction with the fluent NHibernate if we can’t do something by NHibernate.
+We shall show how to delete a row, table, etc. This can be used in conjunction with the fluent NHibernate if we can’t do something with NHibernate.
 Continue reading.

 Discussion: